-The software described in this report allows the processing of measurements by a satellite tracking station such as Leeheim in accordance with the methods described in ECC Report 171 [1].
+The software described in this report allows the processing of measurements by a satellite tracking station such as Leeheim in accordance with the methods described in ECC Report 171 [1], with some amendments to improve resolution and accuracy at low emission levels.

 The tracking antenna and its spectrometer can be calibrated using catalogued celestial radio sources as standard candles.
+A sweep of the sky, avoiding IRIDIUM satellites, is used to provide a noise calibration of the antenna to eliminate the elevation-dependent noise variation.